dexhunter/hackxfdu-DSharing/README.md

 # Introduction
 A renting platform based on block chain and iot.
 This repo consists of chain code built on hyperledger composer and a web application used as a interface.
 The demo is about renting houses or apartments.

 # Dependencies
 * ibm bluemix & blockchain service (cloud service)
-* ibm hyperledger-composer environment
+* ibm Hyperledger Composer
-* python2.7 & package Flask
+* Flask Framework
-* jquery

 # How to start
 * Register ibm account and build blockchain service following tutorials. (bluemix CLI & kubectl CLI are needed)